GMC National Trainee Survey Results

 The North East and North Cumbria are top of the class for postgraduate medical training once again.

-Junior doctors, who are training in hospitals, GP practices and other healthcare settings, ranked the region as number one in the UK for 17 of the 18 indicators in the annual national training survey published by the General Medical Council, second only in the Local Teaching indicator.
+Junior doctors, who are training in hospitals, GP practices and other healthcare settings, ranked the region as number one in the UK in 17 of18 indicators (excluding Defence and Pharmacy Deaneries) in the annual national training survey published by the General Medical Council, second only in the Local Teaching indicator.

 The consistency with which we have achieved number one rankings, secures the region as providing some of the best postgraduate medical training in the UK.
 We rank first in the UK for: Adequate Experience, Clinical Supervision, Clinical Supervision out of hours, Curriculum Coverage, Educational Governance, Educational Supervision, Feedback, Handover, Induction, Overall Satisfaction, Regional Teaching, Reporting Systems, Rota Design, Study Leave, Supportive Environment, Teamwork and Work Load.